 B.F.A., Printmaking, Colorado State University

 Dawn Lee has lived and worked on Long Island since 1990.
 She is from Colorado where she received her BFA from Colorado State University in printmaking, and moved to Brooklyn, New York to study painting at Pratt Institute of Art.
 Later she completed her MFA in painting at Long Island University.
-Ms. Lee is Chair of the Art Department at St. Joseph's College, and teaches drawing, painting, design, and crafts as an art form.
+Ms. Lee is Chair of the Art Department at St. Joseph's University, and teaches drawing, painting, design, and crafts as an art form.
 She has lead several travel abroad art courses to Italy, France, Spain, and Greece.
 She is also Artist-in-Residence Coordinator for Fire Island National Seashore and an independent curator.